-Second, we study the distributional effects of monetary policy on consumption and wealth accumulation.
+As a first extension of the core analysis, we study the distributional effects of monetary policy on consumption and wealth accumulation.
 The intertemporal budget constraint requires that the gains created by softer monetary, whether in the form of disposable income or asset values, must be either consumed or added to the household's wealth.
 However, by changing market interest rates, monetary policy also changes the trade-off between consumption and savings more broadly as captured by the intertemporal elasticity of substitution.
-Accounting for both of these channels of monetary policy as well as others (e.g. changes in asset holdings), we re-estimate the model using household-level changes in net wealth and new cars as outcomes.
-The results indicate that the net wealth and consumption gains of softer monetary policy are both highly unequally distributed.
-The effects on net wealth, ranging from 20-30% of disposable income below the median income to almost 80% of disposable income at the top, are strikingly similar to the estimated price effects on asset values, which is consistent with an important role for "saving by holding" (Fagereng et al., 2019).
+Accounting for both of these channels of monetary policy as well as others (e.g. changes in asset holdings and leverage), we re-estimate the model using household-level changes in car purchases and net wealth as outcomes.
+The results indicate that the consumption and net wealth gains of softer monetary policy are both highly unequally distributed.
+The effects on net wealth are strikingly similar to the estimated price effects on asset values, which is consistent with an important role indirect effect when we analyze dividends and capital gains on stocks.